Our Board of Trustees

 Peter Carson

-Oakland, CA – Peter Carson is a San Francisco-based partner of the Sheppard Mullin Hampton & Richter, LLP law firm.
-He is an elected member of the American Law Institute and an officer of the American College of Commercial Finance Lawyers, and has served the American Bar Association and the State Bar of California in various leadership capacities.
-He has served on the ABA's standing pro bono committee and working group on the civil right to counsel, on the board of several legal aid programs and as chair of the State of California's IOLTA program (providing critical funding for legal services throughout the state).
-He received his B.A. and J.D. from the University of California, Berkeley.
+Oakland, CA – Peter Carson is a retired San Francisco-based partner of the Sheppard, Mullin, Hampton & Richter, LLP law firm.
+He is a life member of the American Law Institute and past president of the American College of Commercial Finance Lawyers, and has served the American Bar Association and the State Bar of California in various leadership capacities.
+He has also served on the boards of a number of legal aid programs and well as other community and environmental organizations, and continues to serve on the board of California Rural Legal Assistance (CRLA).
+Having first had the opportunity to represent Earthjustice as pro bono counsel on several occasions, Peter has now served on the Earthjustice board for over 20 years.
+He received his A.B. and J.D. from the University of California, Berkeley.

 Stuart Clarke